Rifadin Side Effects

 Generic Name: rifampin

-Note: This document contains side effect information about rifampin.
-Some of the dosage forms listed on this page may not apply to the brand name Rifadin.
+Note: This page contains side effects data for the generic drug rifampin.
+It is possible that some of the dosage forms included below may not apply to the brand name Rifadin.

 For the Consumer

 Applies to rifampin: oral capsule, oral syrup, oral tablet

 Other dosage forms:

 As well as its needed effects, rifampin (the active ingredient contained in Rifadin) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking rifampin, check with your doctor immediately:Rare

 - dark urine

 - difficulty with swallowing